10 Best Fonts for Dyslexia

 Like Verdana, Calibri was designed for on-screen reading.
 It has been the default font in Microsoft Office Suite since 2007.

-Calibri has noticeably wide letter spacings, which make it easy to read in both big and small texts.
+Calibri has noticeably wide letter spacings, making it easy to read in large and small texts.

 This is an example of Calibri font.